honeybadger-io/honeybadger-ruby/README.md

 Sometimes, default exception data just isn't enough.
 If you have extra data that will help you in debugging, send it as part of an error's context.
 [View full method documentation](http://www.rubydoc.info/gems/honeybadger/Honeybadger%3Acontext)

-Global context is stored in a thread local variable and automatically reported with any exception which occurrs within the current thread's execution.
+Global context is stored in a thread local variable and automatically reported with any exception which occurs within the current thread's execution.

 #### Use this method if: